 You will work as part of the team at LIONSROCK and will soon get to know them all.
 The Head of Animal Management will be a key contact, but you will but will also find yourself working with the General Manager and the Lodge Team.
 The admin staff and rangers at the sanctuary provide an extra layer of training and support, meaning that you will soon feel part of the larger LIONSROCK family.

 - Phone or face-to-face interview and detailed briefing

 - Help and advice from our UK office before departure and whilst away

-- Pre-arranged voluntary work at the park with accommodation and food
+- Pre-arranged voluntary work at the park with accommodation

 - Access to the outdoor swimming pool located at the sanctuary